vivo-project/Vitro-languages/README.md

 If a directory for your desired language does not exist, you may copy one of the existing directories in this repository to use as a starting point for doing the translations yourself.
-Rename your new directory using the appropriate language code [prefix][2].
+Rename your new directory using the appropriate language code [prefix][2], and also rename the files within the various levels of subdirectories to end with the appropriate code.
 Please send a note to [the VIVO Tech group][3] to find out if someone else is already working on a translation.
 Additional information about developing a new translation is available on the wiki at [Developing a New Interface Language for VIVO][4].

 If you create a translation, please consider contributing your language files to the VIVO community.